 Also track the effectiveness of the plan itself.
 After its first use, ask: was it easy to understand and follow?
 Effective technical writing is critical to your CAPA process, it will ensure your plan and reports are clear, impartial, easy-to-understand and complete.

 Or, even better, hold training sessions on the draft version of your CAPA procedure.
-Based on the feedback, revise the procedure and clarify specific steps that were found to be difficult, confusing or vague.
+Use the feedback to revise the procedure and clarify difficult, confusing or vague steps.

 This involvement will not only make sure those involved feel a sense of ownership, they will now have the tools to carryout the procedure right the first time.